RikiSTM/end-to-end-ml-classics/README.md

 *   **Models Evaluated:** Logistic Regression (Baseline), Random Forest, XGBoost.
 *   **Metrics Used:** ROC-AUC (ranking performance), Precision, Recall, F1 Score.
 *   **Threshold Tuning:** Instead of using a fixed default threshold (0.5), this pipeline dynamically evaluates multiple probability thresholds and selects the one that maximizes the **F1 Score** to ensure a better balance between False Positives and False Negatives.
+*   **Fairness & Bias Mitigation:** After finding the champion model, a post-processing mitigation is applied using `Fairlearn` to ensure demographic parity (Equalized Odds) without fundamentally altering the optimized base algorithm.
 ---

 ## 5. MLOps & Architecture Design